Cadillac ELR: Fuel economy

-The U.S. Environmental Protection Agency (EPA) officially rated the 2014 model year ELR's combined city/highway fuel economy in all-electric mode at 82 miles per gallon gasoline equivalent (MPG-e) (2.9 L gasoline equivalent/100 km; 98 mpg-imp gasoline equivalent).
+The U.S. Environmental Protection Agency (EPA) officially rated the 2014 ELR's combined city/highway fuel economy in all-electric mode at 82 miles per gallon gasoline equivalent (MPG-e) (2.9 L gasoline equivalent/100 km; 98 mpg-imp gasoline equivalent).
 This rating considers a conversion factor of 33.7 kWh of electricity being the energy equivalent of a gallon of gasoline, and the ELR has an energy consumption rate of 41 kWh/100 mi for combined city/highway driving.
 The EPA rating in gasoline-only mode is 33 mpgus for combined driving.
 The 2014 Volt has a rating of 37 mpgus for gasoline-only mode and a fuel economy in all-electric mode of 98 MPG-e (2.4 L gasoline equivalent/100 km; 118 mpg-imp gasoline equivalent).
-The ELR has more power than the Volt but is 300 lb heavier.
+The ELR has more power than the Volt, but is 300 lb heavier.